Timbuktu Entry Requirements

 Gifts/Goods

-Personal effects and gifts up to a value determined by customs officials.
+Personal effects and gifts up to CFA 50 000 in value.

 Prohibited Items